Welcome to Carousel Farm's Education Center

 Carousel Farm is located on an idyllic five acre farm in middle Bucks County.
 The setting allows itself to bring opportunities for leisure skills to teens, as well as a perfect setting for job training.
 Listed below are opportunities for growth:

-Summer 2024 will be the forty-fifth season for Carousel Farm.
+Summer 2025 will be the forty-sixth season for Carousel Farm.
 The program is licensed by the Department of Education, Private Academic Schools.
 Staff members are trained in special education.
 Junior counselors serve as mentors and role models for the teens.
 The camaraderie and trust that forms between the teens and staff are what makes the program truly unique.

 In order to assure that the program is comprised of a group of teens who will optimally benefit from the program, a brief intake process has been devised.
 Criteria for admittance is as follows: 1) teens and young from 14 – 25 years of age who are emotionally and behaviorally stable, eager to join a social community, and motivated to gain greater independence.; 2) teens and youn adults with mild developmental disorders or mild autistic spectrum disorder who are capable and compliant of following simple basic directions with minimal supervision; 3) teens or oyung aults who do not pose a threat to the safety and well-being of self or others.
 Children who are or can be physically or verbally aggressive or threatening are not suitable for this program.
 Teens must be able to move between an indoor and outdoor setting around young children and neuro-typical peers.